coding-nomadic/google-books-search-engine/README.md

 ## Google Books Java Service

-This service exposed API using spring boot, spring webflux and enabled cors.
+This service exposed API using Spring Boot, Spring WebFlux and Enabled cors.

 ## Google Books Engine UI

-This is the Search Engine UI built with react js auto-complete and css.
+This is the Search Engine UI built with React JS auto-complete and CSS.
 It calls the Java API endpoints, renders data on the UI.